 The three elements of the EPA will be carried out in isolation but are expected to be tested over a concurrent period of two days; each element of the test can be undertaken on different days and at different locations, as required.
-The practical test will be timed, using the requisite crane conducting lifting activities using a specified range of loads and accessories and will last from one and a half hours to three hours depending upon crane type.
+The practical test will be timed, using the requisite crane conducting lifting activities using a specified range of loads and accessories and will, depending on the crane type, last from one and a half hours to 2 and a half hours with a further 2 hours allocated for the slinger signaller element.
 Completion of the practical test within the given time is considered part of the assessed criteria.
+However, the 'clock' may be stopped during the practical test between the observed activities, where required, to prepare any resources for the next observed activity.

 The duration of the written test is expected to extend to two hours and the professional interview will be up to two and a half hours.